goosefacetiscali/GDPRtiscalitest/readme.md

 4. **Add New Repository Secret:**
    - Click on the `New repository secret` button.

-5. **Create AWS Access Key:**
-   - If you haven’t done so already, go to the AWS Management Console.
-   - Navigate to the IAM (Identity and Access Management) service.
-   - Click on `Users`, select your user, and go to the `Security credentials` tab.
-   - Click on `Create access key` and note down your Access Key ID and Secret Access Key.

-6. **Enter the Secrets:**
+5. **Enter the Secrets:**
    - In the `Name` field, enter `AWS_ACCESS_KEY`.
-   - In the `Value` field, paste your Access Key ID from AWS.
+   - In the `Value` field, paste your Access Key ID from the `rootkey.csv` made earlier.
    - Click on `Add secret`.
    - Repeat the process to create another secret:
      - In the `Name` field, enter `AWS_SECRET`.
-     - In the `Value` field, paste your Secret Access Key from AWS.
+     - In the `Value` field, paste your Secret Access Key from the `rootkey.csv` made earlier.
      - Click on `Add secret`.

 Once these secrets are set up, your GitHub Actions workflows will have the necessary permissions to access AWS resources securely.